barnabycollins/blog/_posts/2022-03-03-setting-up-orchestral-recordings.markdown

 preferably with power so you don't have to rely on batteries, and in a spot that minimises trip hazards as well as being reasonably close to the microphones.

 Once the recorder is placed, you need to place your microphones.
+When placing microphones, remember that you are essentially deciding where a listener's 'ears' are going to end up when they hear the recording.
+As such, where you place them will greatly affect what the recording sounds like.
+Typically the best spot is just at the front of the ensemble (just behind the conductor, if applicable, is usually a good rule of thumb), and at least 2 metres in the air.

 ## Case 1: XY Stereo
 > ![XY Stereo diagram](https://upload.wikimedia.org/wikipedia/commons/1/1d/XY_stereo.svg)